foundersandcoders/LIFT02/HITL_Docs/FUNCTIONAL.md

 ## Integrations
 - Supabase for data storage and authentication
+  - Using environment-specific Supabase projects
+  - No local instance required for development
 - Email service for sharing functionality
 - PDF generation for downloadable summaries